Rule 4757-13-01 | Education requirements for admission to the examination for licensed professional counselor.

 (3) The counseling program shall stand as a recognizable organizational entity within the institution and have a counseling faculty who identify with the counseling profession.

-(4) The counseling program shall be an organized sequence of study that includes at least one graduate course in each of the following eleven areas of counselor training.
+(4) The counseling program shall be an organized sequence of study that includes graduate coursework in the following areas of counselor education.

 (a) Counseling theory: Includes a study of basic theories, principles of counseling and philosophical bases of the helping relationship;